Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 * [`mbedtls_pk_copy_from_psa`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/pk_8h/#pk_8h_1ab8e88836fd9ee344ffe630c40447bd08) copies a PSA key into a PK object.
 The PSA key must be exportable.
 The PK object remains valid even if the PSA key is destroyed.
 * [`mbedtls_pk_copy_public_from_psa`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/pk_8h/#pk_8h_1a2a50247a528889c12ea0ddddb8b15a4e) copies the public part of a PSA key into a PK object.
 The PK object remains valid even if the PSA key is destroyed.
-* [`mbedtls_pk_setup_opaque`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/pk_8h/#pk_8h_1a4c04ac22ab9c1ae09cc29438c308bf05) sets up a PK object that wraps the PSA key.
-The PK object has the type `MBEDTLS_PK_OPAQUE` regardless of whether the key is an RSA or ECC key.
-The PK object can only be used as permitted by the PSA key's policy.
-The PK object contains a reference to the PSA key identifier, therefore PSA key must not be destroyed as long as the PK object remains alive.
+* `mbedtls_pk_wrap_psa` (new under this name in TF-PSA-Crypto 1.0, corresponding to [`mbedtls_pk_setup_opaque`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/pk_8h/#pk_8h_1a4c04ac22ab9c1ae09cc29438c308bf05) in Mbed TLS 3.x) sets up a PK object that wraps the PSA key.
+This PK object can only be used as permitted by the PSA key's policy.
+The PK object contains a reference to the PSA key identifier, therefore the PSA key must not be destroyed as long as the PK object remains alive.

 Here is some sample code illustrating how to use the PK module to format a PSA public key or the public key of a PSA key pair.
 ```